MobsterLimited/aasterinian/README.md

 Aasterinian
 ===========

-We've been using Juggernaut (https://github.com/maccman/juggernaut) for quite some while and it served it purpose very well for us.
+We've been using Juggernaut (https://github.com/maccman/juggernaut) for quite some time and it served it purpose very well.

 Though since it has been deprecated and not working so on node higher then 8.0 we conceived our own replacement named Aasterinian
 .